uhop/node-re2/README.md

 but it lacks two features: backreferences and lookahead assertions.
 See below for more details.

 `RE2` object emulates standard `RegExp` making it a practical drop-in replacement in most cases.
 `RE2` is extended to provide `String`-based regular expression methods as well.
-To help converting `RegExp` objects to `RE2` its constructor can take `RegExp` directly honoring all properties.
+To help to convert `RegExp` objects to `RE2` its constructor can take `RegExp` directly honoring all properties.

 It can work with [node.js buffers](http://nodejs.org/api/buffer.html) directly reducing overhead on recoding and copying characters, and making processing/parsing long files fast.

+All documentation can be found in this README and in the [wiki](https://github.com/uhop/node-re2/wiki).

 ## Why use node-re2?